cailafinn/CO600-SeriousCyberSec/docs/planning/QuestionPlan.md

     - *= Attentiveness of target*
     - *= Estimated cost of defence*

-- "I should complete a security risk evaluation - select the correct definition"
+- "I should complete a security risk evaluation - select the correct technique used to complete a security risk evaluation"
     - *= the process by which the output of the risk from the assessment is balanced and prioritised, and the response identified*
     - *= a method of presenting related information in the expression of a security risk*
     - *= the quantitative evaluation of the combination of threat, vulnerability and impact for a given state of a system*